James Madidilane

 James Madidilane (born 22 August 1986 in South Africa) is a South African former soccer player who later became a manager.

 Career

 After leaving Bloemfontein Celtic, Madidilane claimed his career started to decline.

 In 2016, Madidilane was appointed manager of Bantu in Lesotho, his first appointment as head coach of a senior team.
 In his three seasons there, he led the club to two league titles before becoming assistant coach of the Lesotho national team.

+Madid joined Lijabatho in December 2024, earning the club its first league title in 2025–26.